mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 **Katagiri:** Slow, for him, it is a kind of stability.
 Very stable.
 Do you understand what I mean?
 Slow action.
 Slow action is, in this case, kind of total security there.

 And then if we see that total security in terms of speed, or slow or fast, then we say *slow motion*.
 But that is a name, a concept.
-[But it is] completely beyond slow motion.
-Because his life is exactly fitting from moment to moment, so [it’s] very quick.
+[It is] completely beyond slow motion, because his life is exactly fitting from moment to moment, so [it’s] very quick.
 So his slowness is not slow; his slowness is very quick, hitting the point.

-Immediately if you see Thich Nhat Hanh, immediately you’re shocked, don’t you think so?
+If you see Thich Nhat Hanh, immediately you’re shocked, don’t you think so?
 I was shocked.
 [When] I saw him gassho at the airport, immediately [that] shock.
 So that is very slow, but it’s not slow: [it’s] immediate.
 Just a lightning spark.

 That is the point, alright?
 I am talking about that [point].
 So I say the diamond apparently is hard, the hardest being.
 That means total security, human security.
 But in order to have this security, [...] the inside of your life must be connected at superspeed. *At superspeed* means completely beyond fast or slow; that is superspeed.
 In other words, freedom.
 No particular pattern, so-called slow or fast.
 Because it’s super-speed.
 So no particular pattern.